FaserF/hassio-addons/switchcraft/DOCS.md

-# Home Assistant Add-on: SwitchCraft
+# Home Assistant App: SwitchCraft

 ## Configuration

-**Note**: _Remember to restart the add-on when the configuration is changed._
+**Note**: _Remember to restart the app when the configuration is changed._

-Example add-on configuration:
+Example app configuration:

 ```yaml
 log_level: info